Isaac-Tait/Fallfish-Tenkara/content/blog/visiting-japan/index.md

 <p class="underline">Accommodations</p>

 <p class="mb-2 mt-2">There are many great accommodations in Japan from ryokens to pod hotels to your typical western hotel.
 However, in Japan living spaces are small and you often have many family members living under one roof.
 This makes trysts a little awkward, especially given the lack of wall insulation in Japanese construction.
-So there are hotels all over Japan called <span style="text-decoration: underline;">Love Hotels</span> that offer short stays in themed rooms.
+So there are hotels all over Japan called Love Hotels that offer short stays in themed rooms.
 If you are getting a really good deal on a hotel room and it is too good to be true chances are it is a Love Hotel.
 These rooms are designed for one thing and are not ideal accommodations for a family vacation.
 Consider yourself warned.</p>

 <img class="w-8/12 rounded-lg shadow-lg mx-auto" src="https://fallfish-tenkara-images.s3-us-west-1.amazonaws.com/FfT+-+Visiting+Japan/post+town-visiting+japan.JPG" alt="Japanese post town" />